 The whole cost of the coming year’s subscription is $602 for Anderson Autos in November.
 Film Reel’s accounting department cannot still add $602 to the income statement sales revenues.
-This cannot be achieved because the magazines have not been produced, so it is not possible to add the cost of the goods sold (the costs involved with production).
+This cannot be achieved because the magazines have not been produced, so it is impossible to add the cost of the goods sold (the costs involved with production).

 The distribution of income to sales does not sound like much for one subscription but think about doing it for a hundred or a thousand subscriptions.
-The income would be increased and the managers of the company would not have a clear image of expenses versus revenue.
+The income would be increased, and the managers of the company would not have a clear image of expenses versus revenue.

 Is Deferred Revenue a Credit or Debit?